123Lasya/22_LASYA/README.md

-TECHTALES

-An AI-Driven Story-Based Learning Platform for Improving Programming Productivity

-1. Problem Statement

-Programming concepts are often taught using abstract explanations and syntax-heavy approaches.
-This makes it difficult for many learners to understand the actual logic behind the code.

-As a result:

-Learners memorize code instead of understanding it

-The same doubts are repeated multiple times

-Learning becomes slow and confusing

-Teaching productivity is reduced

-There is a need for an intelligent learning system that explains programming concepts intuitively, validates real understanding, and improves learning productivity.

-2. Proposed Solution

-TECHTALES is an AI-powered learning platform that teaches programming concepts using real-life stories.

-Instead of starting with syntax, TECHTALES starts with intuition.
-Each programming concept is converted into a real-world story, explained through a short explainer video, clearly mapped to programming logic, and then evaluated using a new concept-based coding task.

-The platform allows users to:

-Enter any programming concept

-Select programming language

-Choose difficulty level

-and receive AI-generated explanations, feedback, and personalized learning roadmaps.

-3. Innovation Highlights

-Free-text input for programming concepts (no predefined syllabus)

-AI-generated real-life stories for coding concepts

-Automated story-based explainer video generation

-Clear mapping of story elements to programming constructs

-Concept-based code evaluation using new problem statements

-Story-based textual feedback for incorrect solutions

-AI-generated personalized learning roadmaps

-4. System Architecture Overview

-TECHTALES is designed as a modular AI-driven system with the following components:

-Concept Input and Context Builder

-Story Generation Engine (LLM)

-Story Explainer Video Generator

-Story-to-Code Mapping Module

-Personalized Learning Roadmap Generator

-Code Evaluation Engine

-Story-Based Feedback Generator

-These components work together through an agent-based workflow to ensure consistency, adaptability, and scalability.

-5. AI Pipelines
-5.1 Concept to Story Generation

-Input: User-entered concept, programming language, difficulty level

-Output: Structured real-life story explaining the concept

-Uses prompt engineering and controlled AI generation

-5.2 Story to Video Generation

-Converts the generated story into a narrated explainer video

-Focuses on logic understanding, not syntax

-5.3 Story to Code Mapping

-Maps story elements to programming constructs:

-Characters → Variables

-Actions → Functions

-Repetition → Loops

-Decisions → Conditional statements

-Includes pseudocode and reference explanation.

-5.4 Learning Roadmap Generation

-Triggered when the user selects “What should I learn next?”

-Uses language, difficulty level, and completed concepts

-Generates a personalized learning roadmap

-5.5 Code Evaluation and Feedback

-Users solve a new problem testing the same concept

-Evaluation checks conceptual correctness

-Feedback is explained first using the story, then mapped to code

-6. Final User Flow

-User enters a programming concept, language, and difficulty level

-AI generates a real-life story

-Story explainer video is presented

-Story-to-code mapping is displayed

-User writes code for a new concept-based problem

-AI evaluates the code

-Story-based feedback is provided

-User proceeds to the next concept, replays the story, or views a roadmap

-7. Productivity Impact
-For Learners

-Faster conceptual understanding

-Less confusion and stress

-Better confidence and retention

-For Educators and Institutions

-Fewer repeated explanations

-Scalable teaching approach

-Improved teaching productivity

-8. Guardrails and Evaluation

-AI responses are grounded using retrieved contextual knowledge

-Low-confidence responses are handled explicitly

-Evaluation focuses on logic and understanding, not syntax alone

-Known limitations and failure cases are documented

-9. Technology Stack
-Backend & Core Logic

-Programming Language: Python

-Backend Framework: Django

-AI Models: Large Language Models (API-based)

-RAG Framework: Vector embeddings with ChromaDB

-Evaluation Engine: Rule-based validation with LLM-assisted reasoning

-12. Conclusion

-TECHTALES demonstrates how AI and storytelling can be combined to improve programming education productivity.
-By teaching understanding before syntax, the platform reduces confusion, saves instructional effort, and makes learning more effective and scalable.
+# TECHTALES
+## An AI-Driven Story-Based Learning Platform for Improving Programming Productivity

+---

+### 1. Problem Statement
+Programming concepts are often taught using abstract and syntax-heavy approaches, making learning difficult for many.
+This results in:
+* **Low Conceptual Clarity:** Learners struggle to form mental models.
+* **Repetitive Doubts:** Mentors spend excessive time re-explaining basic principles.
+* **Reduced Productivity:** Learning progress is slowed by a lack of intuitive materials.

+---

+### 2. Proposed Solution
+**TECHTALES** is an AI-powered platform that improves learning productivity by transforming abstract coding concepts into structured real-world stories.
+By delivering these through narrated videos and mapping them to programming logic, the platform ensures students understand the **"why"** before the **"how."**

+---

+### 3. Innovation Highlights
+* **Dynamic Concept Input:** Users can enter any concept manually—no fixed syllabus.
+* **Story-to-Code Mapping:** Explicitly connects story characters to variables and actions to functions.
+* **AI-Generated Roadmaps:** Dynamically suggests the next topic based on user history and language.
+* **Story-Based Feedback:** Errors are explained using the same story characters to ensure the student understands their logical mistake.

+---

+### 4. System Architecture
+TECHTALES is implemented as a modular AI-driven system:
+* **Story Generation Engine:** LLM-based narrative creator.
+* **Story Explainer Video Generator:** Converts text to visual/auditory learning.
+* **Roadmap Generator:** Uses RAG to plan personalized learning paths.
+* **Evaluation Engine:** Logic-based code validator that prioritizes reasoning over syntax.

+---

+### 5. Technology Stack
+* **Language:** Python
+* **Backend:** Django
+* **AI Models:** Large Language Models (API-based)
+* **RAG Framework:** Vector embeddings with ChromaDB
+* **Evaluation:** Rule-based validation with LLM-assisted reasoning

+---

+### 6. Final User Flow
+1. **Input:** User enters a concept (e.g., "Loops") and difficulty.
+2. **Visualize:** AI generates a story and a corresponding video.
+3. **Map:** The system shows exactly how story elements represent code.
+4. **Practice:** User writes code for a *new* problem based on the same concept.
+5. **Feedback:** AI provides feedback using the story's theme.
+6. **Next Step:** User checks the AI-generated Roadmap for the next topic.

+---

+### 7. Productivity Impact
+* **Learners:** Faster understanding and higher retention through narrative learning.
+* **Educators:** Reduces repetitive explanations, allowing mentors to focus on complex projects.
+* **Scalability:** Provides a consistent, high-quality learning experience for thousands of students simultaneously.

+---

+### 8. Conclusion
+**TECHTALES** demonstrates how Generative AI, RAG, and agentic workflows can transform programming education.
+By making abstract concepts intuitive and scalable, it significantly enhances the productivity of both students and educational institutions.